tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Validation

 - Name: bdqffdq:Validation
-- Definition: A DataQualityNeed that expreses how data may be evaluated for fitness for use.
+- Definition: A bdqffdq:DataQualityNeed that expresses how data may be evaluated for fitness for use.
 - SubClass Of: DataQualityNeed; ValidationConcept

 ********************